• New Zealand based frozen fruit treat brand, Goodness Kitchen, has launched its popular Choc Bites in independent grocers across Australia.

 “Our goal was to celebrate the natural flavours of the ingredients and create a healthier alternative to traditional frozen sweet treats available.
 Real fruit, dark chocolate and nothing else, what’s not to love?
 We saw an opportunity in the frozen snack space to create a healthier alternative to traditional frozen sweet treats and Choc Bites was our answer to this.”

-Goodness Kitchen’s Choc Bites will be available from 11 November in independent grocers around Australia, for RRP $9.00.
+Goodness Kitchen’s Choc Bites are now available from independent grocers around Australia, for RRP $9.00.

 Packaging News